What Is a Supermoon and When Is the Next One?

 Super Moons can also occur in the opposite part of the lunar month, at New Moon.

-2024 has a series of three Super New Moons in a row.
-The first two took place on February 9 and March 10; the last one will be on April 8.
+2024 had a series of three Super New Moons in a row.
+They took place on February 9, March 10, and April 8.

 Super New Moons, like any other New Moon, are usually not visible from Earth, but the dark night skies provide great opportunities for some night sky watching.